+ Can anyone train in IPL & Laser ? (ie: a member of the public with no previous experience)

 + Why should I choose NZ Laser Training over other providers?

 We do most of our work through word of mouth, and our point of difference includes that our materials are constantly reviewed and updated as new information comes to the market, we incorporate medical grade education that is offered throughout all levels of training to ensure that trainees are given the best education they can obtain.
 The courses are specifically tailored to meet the needs of busy people who seek learning without all the pragmatic topics such as changing fuses, and being able to explain what an atom does.
 What we teach is relevant, up to date, technical, practical and will see you come up to speed in a very short time.
-Although some people learn well via correspondence, we find most people are visual learners who need to be face to face with the trainer.
+Although some people learn well via correspondence, we find most people are visual learners who need to be face to face with the trainer, so we offer both - Online & Face 2 face.

 We strive to constantly improve what we offer and won't sell you a cookie cutter training package as we understand that every situation is different.
 By training with us you tap into great mentors willing to share their knowledge and see you flourish in your laser career no matter what stage you are at.
 We wish you well with your laser career no matter who you choose to go with.